drewloewe/self-assessments/final.md

 **3. Ownership of Learning**

-*	Did you come to class regularly, on time, and prepared?
+*	Did you come to class (F2F classes) and participate (all classes) regularly, on time, and prepared?
 If so, how consistent were you?
 Did you find ways to improve in this way?
-*	Did you made specific notes about problems and questions to bring them to class to share?
+*	Did you made specific notes about problems and questions and bring them to class to share (F2F classes)/share them electronically (online classes)?
-* Did you seek guidance outside of the classroom (office visits, Writing Center, other)?
+* Did you seek guidance outside of the classroom (office visits, Zoom hours, Writing Center, other)?
 If so, what, and how consistently?
 How did that help (or not help)?
 * Which specific areas did you want to improve on in this class?
 * What was your concrete, specific plan to improve in those areas during the second half of the class?
 How did you do?
 * What will you carry forward out of this class into the future?